Exercises to try with your students

 3. Create revision materials

-AI chatbots are built with a large database of information so therefore can help with revision and sample questions by allowing you to practice questions in a format like that of an exam, which can help you get confident when taking the real exam.
-It can help you identify areas you need to focus on when revising.
-This can help you plan your revision in a more structured and productive way.
+GenAI tools are built with a large database of information, so they can help with revision and sample questions by allowing students to practice questions in a format like that of an exam, which can help students gain confidence when taking the real exam.
+It can help students identify areas they need to focus on when revising.
+This can help students plan their revision in a more structured and productive way.

-AI chatbots can be used during revision sessions or after the course material has been covered to check for understanding of the topic area.
+AI can be used during revision sessions or after the course material has been covered to check for understanding of the topic area.

 Limitations

-• AI chatbots cannot provide feedback on your performance.
+• GenAI cannot provide feedback on your performance.

 4. Summarise texts